AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >[!IMPORTANT]
 >
->* The image access paths are modified during manual uploading or when sending messages.
+> The image URLs are modified during manual uploading or when sending messages.
 >
->* To avoid performance issues, if you include images downloaded on the fly from a personalized URL as [attachment](attaching-files.md), each image size should not exceed 100,000 bytes by default.
-This recommended threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).

-**Use case: send a message with images**
+### Use case: send a message with images {#uc-images}

-Here is a sample of a delivery with four images:
+Below is a sample of a delivery with four images:

 ![](assets/s_ncs_user_images_in_delivery_wiz_1.png)